nrfconnect/sdk-nrf/doc/nrf/libraries/networking/azure_iot_hub.rst

    /* Use the hostname and device ID to connect to IoT Hub. */

-After successfully registering the device, the application can proceed to connect to the assigned IoT Hub using the obtained device ID.
+After the device has been successfully registered, the application can proceed to connect to the assigned IoT Hub using the obtained device ID.

 When a device has been assigned to an IoT Hub and the information is stored to the non-volatile memory, the DPS APIs always return the stored information and do not trigger a new registration.
 To delete the stored assignment information, call the :c:func:`azure_iot_hub_dps_reset` function.